create3000/x_ite/docs/_posts/components/EventUtilities/IntegerSequencer.md

 IntegerSequencer generates periodic discrete integer values.
 Authors can ROUTE value_changed output events to other SFInt32 attributes (for example, useful when animating whichChoice in a Switch node).

-The IntegerSequencer node belongs to the **EventUtilities** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The IntegerSequencer node belongs to the **EventUtilities** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy